Shared Subspace Models for Multi-Group Covariance Estimation: Empirical Bayes Inference

 \paragraph{Evaluating Goodness of Fit:}

+Tests for evaluating whether eigenvectors from multiple groups span a common subspace were explored extensively by \citet{Schott1991}.
+These tests can be useful for assessing whether a shared subspace model is appropriate, but cannot be used to test whether a particular subspace explains variation across groups.
+These results are also based on classical asymptotics and are thus less accurate when $n \ll p$

-If $V$ is a basis for a shared subspace, then for each group, most of the non-isotropic variation in $Y_k$ should be preserved when projecting the data onto this space.
+Our goodness of fit measure is based on the fact that when $V$ is a basis for a shared subspace, then for each group, most of the non-isotropic variation in $Y_k$ should be preserved when projecting the data onto this space.
 To characterize the extent to which this is true for different groups, we propose a simple estimator for the proportion of ``signal'' variance that lies on a given subspace.
 Specifically, we use the following statistic for the ratio of the sum of the first $s$ eigenvalues of $V^T \Sigma_k V$ to the sum of the first $s$ eigenvalues of $\Sigma_k$: